bladeasf/PWA/README.md

 ## Instalation

-Navigate to the client directory from your terminal and run 'npm install'.
+Navigate to the root directory from your terminal and run 'npm install'.

 ## Usage